We believe that music is for sharing joyous time together. Everyone should do it, and the ukulele is the best and often first way to do it together.

 The ukulele is the best first instrument (and for many people – the last!), and the best way to learn uke (and to play music) is with others.
 Our ukestras are designed to help you learn and enjoy in a low-stress, fun environment.
 We have a lot of fun, and get to have new experiences in life because of the ukulele.
 We are sooooo proud of the following video, shot and produced by a lovely French couple (called Groovy Banana).

-The Sum of the Parts (music) holds regular 2 hour beginners classes, followed by a structured 6 week course.
-None of this is obligatory, because if you already play guitar then you may just fit straight into a ukestra.
+The Sum of the Parts (music) holds regular 2 hour beginners classes and we have a session called the Newkestra designed for new players where we take it slow and easy.
+If you already play guitar then you may just fit straight into any of our ukestras.

 This Google Map will let you zoom right into the various Ukestra locations in the Lower Hunter.